God, has it really been a week since I updated here? Is this thing on?

 Luckily, I didn’t have long to wait.
 The doctor took me into her office and peered with a light into my ear.
 “Yes, you have a HUGE amount of wax in there,” she told me helpfully.
 I could swear she also said a sentence which featured the word “cancer”, but my ear was pretty blocked so I can’t be sure.
 I’m going to worry about it anyway.

 She didn’t do anything about the wax, of course.
-No, that’s a job for someone else, apparently: I’m picturing a big beefcake person, a bit like Mr T, who will show up with a huge ice-pick like thing and lever the wax out with it, GOD.
+No, that’s a job for someone else, apparently: I’m picturing someone strong and muscly- a bit like Mr T, say – who will show up with a huge ice-pick like thing and lever the wax out with it, GOD.
 It’s happening tomorrow at 11.50am.
 Think of me then, Internet.
 Think of me, and maybe make a donation to the RNID in my name or something.

 2007?
 You suck.